 The Davis Mountains area has a long history of human occupation dating back at least 10,000 years.
 Native Americans used the mountains and canyons as a sanctuary through the late 1800s.
 The lower end of Limpia Creek provided water for them year-round.

 In 1583, a Spanish expedition led by Antonio de Espejo passed through the area and camped in Keesey Canyon.
 Hopes of mineral wealth, pastoral lands, and Christianizing the native peoples drew the Spanish here.

 Few Americans had seen the mountains prior to 1846.
-After the war with Mexico, a wave of gold seekers, settlers and traders came through the area.
+After the war with Mexico, a wave of gold seekers, settlers and traders arrived.
 As West Texas settlements increased, raiding in Mexico and along the San Antonio-El Paso Trail became a way of life for Apaches, Kiowas and Comanches.
 The settlers needed protection.

 U.S. Secretary of War Jefferson Davis (who later served as president of the Confederacy) ordered the construction of the Fort Davis army post.
-The mountains were named for him, also.
+The mountains carry his name, also.